-The Honors Program has funds available for students to support academic related travel during the acadmic year.
+The Honors Program has funds available for students to support academic-related travel during the academic year.
 Students must apply to the Honors Committee and may receive up to $450 to attend an event during the academic year.
 These funds may not be used for expenses incurred during the summer months.

-Travel grant applications must be submitted to the Honors Program Moodle site, using the enrollment key/password "hpapply".
+Travel grant applications must be submitted electronically to firstname.lastname@example.org.

 The application must include the following items:

-- The application cover sheet, with proposed budget.
+- The Student Travel Grant Application cover sheet, with proposed budget.